eastgenomics/Genie/README.md

 ### Convert MAF to VCF
 Each unique variant in the MAF data is required to be converted to VCF description in GRCh37 to enable liftover to GRCh38.
 A FASTA (sourced from Ensembl) is required for the GRCh37 reference genome.
-These can be retrieved from the Ensembl FTP site:
+These can be retrieved from the Ensembl FTP site and then bgzipped and indexed:
 ```
 wget https://ftp.ensembl.org/pub/grch37/release-114/fasta/homo_sapiens/dna/Homo_sapiens.GRCh37.dna.toplevel.fa.gz
 gzip -d Homo_sapiens.GRCh37.dna.toplevel.fa.gz
 bgzip Homo_sapiens.GRCh37.dna.toplevel.fa
+samtools faidx Homo_sapiens.GRCh37.dna.toplevel.fa.gz
 ```

 Example command: